ohenley/awesome-ada/README.md

 - [zip-ada](http://unzip-ada.sourceforge.net/) - Zip-Ada is a programming library for dealing with the Zip compressed archive file format.
 - [apdf](https://apdf.sourceforge.io/) - Ada package for producing easily and automatically PDF files, from an Ada program, with text, vector graphics, images (JPEG)
 - [ada-midi](https://github.com/frett27/Ada-Midi) - Implementation of Midi / MidiFile reading and writing
+- [ada-bar-codes](https://sourceforge.net/projects/ada-bar-codes) - Ada Bar Codes provides a package for generating various types of bar codes (1D, or 2D like QR codes) on different output formats, such as PDF or SVG.

 #### Network
 - [anet](https://www.codelabs.ch/anet/) - Anet is a networking library for the Ada programming language.